itcd/scala-on-android/README.md

-# Android Apps with Scala and Processing (Eclipse projects)
+# Android Apps in Scala and Processing (Eclipse projects)